Management with Marketing MSc 2016-17This course also available for 2015-16 entryThis course also available for 2017-18 entry

 + Direct and Relationship Marketing

-The second assessment is a group project, set by the Institute of Direct Marketing (IDM), in conjunction with a business.
+One of the assessments on the module is a group project, set by the Institute of Direct and Digital Marketing (IDM), in conjunction with a business.
 If successful, your campaign may be entered into the IDM National Competition.
-One of our one of our previous team entries won the Silver prize in this competition.
+One of our previous team entries won the Silver prize in this competition.
 You can also sit the IDM exam gaining an extra professional qualification.

 We will always try to deliver your course as described on this web page.
 However, sometimes we may have to make changes as set out below.